A little over a week ago, a reader named MaryJo left the following comment on the article about “Avoiding Critters:”

 - Soda, beer and other canned drinks in cases: I get rid of any box and just put the cans in bags to carry aboard the boat.

 - Tetra Paks: Tetra Paks are what we think of as “juice boxes” although lots of other things come in them — boxed milk, wine, even some veggies and fruits (instead of cans).
-Tetra Paks, pictured at right, are specifically designed for long term storage of the contents and you shouldn’t try to repackage the item.
+Tetra Paks are specifically designed for long term storage of the contents and you shouldn’t try to repackage the item.

 - Trash bags and plastic bags: These often come in a roll inside a cardboard box.
-I take the roll out and put it in a plastic grocery bag and throw the cardboard away before it even gets on the boat.
+I take the roll out and put it in a plastic grocery bag or other container and throw the cardboard away before it even gets on the boat.
+See more about this.

 - Toilet paper and paper towels: Yes, there’s a cardboard tube in the center.
 No, I’ve never figured out how to avoid it.
 The best I can suggest is to check various brands and choose the rolls with the most sheets.
 This will save a lot of storage space, too, as some brands of toilet paper are extremely loosely rolled in foreign countries.
 I’ve seen some with only 60 sheets per roll at the same time I’ve bought rolls with 500 sheets!
 As a side note, we tended to use a few pieces of TP as a replacement for Kleenex, so we didn’t have the boxes on the boat.

 - Rice, Pasta and Couscous: These often come in boxes.
-I take them on board in the box, and immediately transfer them to a plastic storage container (in this case, an old peanut butter jar) and cut the directions out of the box and tape them to the container.
+I take them on board in the box, and immediately transfer them to a plastic storage container and cut the directions out of the box and tape them to the container.
 Then the box gets taken ashore immediately.

 - Cereal: Most cereal comes in a plastic bag inside a box and I pull the bag out of the box and leave the box ashore.
 Sometimes, you can buy cereal that’s just in a resealable plastic bag, which eliminates the box problem and is often cheaper.